HSLUDEM/DEM_Documentation/docs/source/index.rst

 .. note::

    This documentation is newly launched and remains under active development.
-Many sections are still incomplete.
+Some sections are still incomplete.
 If you cannot find the information you are looking for, please refer to the :doc:`publications` page or reach out via the :doc:`contact` page.

 ..
    .. image:: images/geo_plot_renewable_s0.svg